In our Spain vs. Portugal Golden Visa guide, we compare the two country programs so you can decide which residency by investment program to seek.

 Real estate, renovations, business startup, research, private equity funds, capital transfer, national heritage funds

 In Spain, investors are taxed on their worldwide income if they live in Spain for over 183 days per year.
-For non-resident individuals, tax is charged at 24.75% on income derived in the country, like rental income.
+For non-resident individuals, tax is charged at 24% on income derived in the country, such as rental income.

 GOLDEN VISA INVESTMENT